Bi-national electricity transmission facility

 The converter station will be connected to the national grid using existing facilities, which will require minor upgrades and modifications.

-Prysmian has been contracted to supply and install 950km of mass impregnated (MI) paper insulation HVDC submarine and land cables, which will be manufactured from its Arco Felice factory in Naples, Italy.
+Italian electrical cable supplier Prysmian was contracted to supply and install 950km of mass impregnated (MI) paper insulation HVDC submarine and land cables, which will be manufactured at its Arco Felice factory in Naples, Italy.

-ABB has been contracted to supply the two ±525kV, 1,400MW converter stations, which will integrate its proprietary HVDC Light voltage source converter (VSC) technology.
+Swedish technology firm ABB was contracted to supply the two ±525kV, 1,400MW converter stations, which will integrate its proprietary HVDC light voltage source converter (VSC) technology.
+The company manufactured electrical transformers for the project, which were delivered to the converter station site at Cambois in March 2020.

-Prysmian will install the cables deploying its cable-laying vessel Giulio Verne, whereas Nexans will install the cables deploying its cable-laying vessel C/S Nexans Skagerrak.
+Prysmian will install cables with its cable-laying vessel Giulio Verne, while Nexans will use its cable-laying vessel C/S Nexans Skagerrak.